rkwrd/rkwrd.github.io/_posts/2015-03-18-another-travel-blog.md

 Before my departure some of my friends had indeed asked for regular status updates on my trip and/or whether my head was still attached to my shoulders (Day 1: yes).

-Cleary keeping my friends informed individually seems like a lot of repetition.
-It's likely that I would eventually start neglecting that task, possibly losing touch.
+Cleary keeping my friends informed one by one seems like a lot of repetition.
+It's likely that I would eventually start neglecting that task and lose touch.
 I can easily remedy this by putting regular updates online at a central location.

 However I don't really like or trust Facebook anymore, so putting all my stuff on there didn't exactly appeal to me.
 The obvious consequence then is a website, something I had discussed with some of my friends as well.